PE-Susheel-Bhatt/TerraformScripts/Linux Virtual Machine Deployment/README.md

 ### **Usage :**

+**Things to keep in mind are :**

+1. We are using Azure BLOB as backend configuration, so you need to ensure the storage account and container mentioned in the backend configuration exists.
+2. Since we are using data block to fetch key vault secrets, where we store all our sensitive information.
+The key vault and the secrets should already exist.
+3. This deployment is using password authentication.
+In case you plan on using SSH login, you need to edit line 51 on \terraform-modules\virtual_machine\main.tf and uncomment line 56 to 59.

 To run this example, simply follow to steps below:

 1. Navigate to terraform-resources folder, if the terminal is opened in *Linux Virtual Machine Deployment* directory, use :